Jidi (cartoonist): Career

-In June, 2002, Jidi, a student of department of painting in Southwest Institute for Nationalities (the predecessor of Southwest University for Nationalities), began to serialize the cartoon book, My Way, on Xinlei•STORY 100, and its gorgeous colors and delicate feelings attracted the attention of readers at once.
-In October, 2004, with extremely high popularity, the offprint of My Way was published.
-And by virtue of her fresh and warm drawing style, appealing colors, and mild and sorrowful words, it received a high opinion from readers.
+In June, 2002, Jidi, a student of department of painting in Southwest Institute for Nationalities (the predecessor of Southwest University for Nationalities), began to serialize the picture book, My Way, on Xinlei•STORY 100.
+In October 2004, the offprint of My Way was published.
+It sold well and was published in other countries.
+Jidi is known for her warm drawing style, coloring style, and emotional writing style.
+She lives in Dali, Yunnan.